When Flanders Failed: Production

 The episode was written by Jon Vitti and directed by Jim Reardon.
 It featured an unusual number of animation glitches because the animation studio in Korea was training a new group of animators, and this episode was one of their first efforts.
 Show runner Mike Reiss said he will always remember it as the episode "that came back animated with a thousand mistakes in it and was just a complete and utter mess".
 Reardon said there was "literally a mistake in every other scene" when the episode came back from Korea.
 Several scenes had to be re-animated in the United States because of these glitches, but according to Reardon, "you can still see the lesser ones that got through, such as line quality problems particularly in the first act."
 Though it aired in season three, "When Flanders Failed" was produced during the previous season.
 It was recorded in spring 1991 when the previous season had ended, and was scheduled to air in autumn.
 The staff therefore had more time to fix the glitches during the summer.
 Unlike the season premiere "Stark Raving Dad", which was originally the final episode in the season two production run, this episode was not presented in Dolby Surround and uses the season two Danny Elfman arrangement of the opening and closing themes rather than the Alf Clausen arrangement.

 "When Flanders Failed" features the second appearance of the character Akira, voiced by Hank Azaria.
 He was previously seen in the season two episode "One Fish, Two Fish, Blowfish, Blue Fish", where he is a waiter at a Japanese restaurant and was originally voiced by George Takei.
 It is revealed in this episode that the characters Ned Flanders, Moe Szyslak and Montgomery Burns are left-handed, just like The Simpsons creator Matt Groening.
 The Simpsons writer George Meyer came up with the idea of The Leftorium when the creators were trying to figure out what Ned's failed business would be.
 The inspiration came from a family friend of the Meyer family who had opened a left-handed store that was quickly forced to close down due to lack of business.
-It is also the first episode in the series to only focus on Ned Flanders.